top of page

 PENRITH, CUMBRIA | Alhambra Cinema

-// screening + Q&A // 16th Jan, 7:30 PM
+// + Q&A // 16th Jan

-FALMOUTH, CORNWALL | The Poly // screening // 16th Jan, 6 PM
+FALMOUTH, CORNWALL | The Poly // 16th Jan

-HEBDEN BRIDGE, WEST YORKSHIRE | Hebden Bridge Picturehouse // Screening + Q&A // 11th January 2025, 7 PM
+HEBDEN BRIDGE PICTUREHOUSE // + Q&A // 11th January 2025

-BRISTOL, FILMMAKING FOR THE FUTURE FESTIVAL | St Anne's House, Bristol // screening + Q&A // 14th December
+BRISTOL, FILMMAKING FOR THE FUTURE FESTIVAL | St Anne's House, Bristol // + Q&A // 14th December

-BATH, SOMERSET | The Little Theatre // screening + Q&A // 16th November
+BATH, SOMERSET | The Little Theatre // + Q&A // 16th November

-BRISTOL, University of Bristol | School of Geography // screening + Q&A // 23rd October
+BRISTOL, University of Bristol | School of Geography // + Q&A // 23rd Oct

-BRISTOL, Community Screening with Patagonia Bristol & Surfers Against Sewage // Watershed // screening + Q&A // 29th September
+BRISTOL, Community Screening with Patagonia Bristol & Surfers Against Sewage // Watershed // + Q&A // 29th September

-BATH, SOMERSET | Community Screening with Finisterre & Bristol Avon Rivers Trust // Finisterre // screening + Q&A // 11th July
+BATH, SOMERSET | Community Screening with Finisterre & Bristol Avon Rivers Trust // Finisterre // + Q&A // 11th July

-KESWICK, CUMBRIA | Community Screening with West Cumbria Rivers Trust // Alhambra Cinema // 5th June
+KESWICK, CUMBRIA | with West Cumbria Rivers Trust // Alhambra Cinema // 5th June

-OXFORD, OXFORDSHIRE | School of Geography and Environment // screening + Q&A // 28th May
+OXFORD UNIVERSITY | School of Geography and Environment // + Q&A // 28th May

 LONDON, MORDEN HALL | Preview Screening at The UK River Summit // 21st May

-MOUSEHOLE, CORNWALL | Community screening with Surfers Against Sewage // 10th May
+MOUSEHOLE, CORNWALL | with Surfers Against Sewage // 10th May

-CLEVEDON, NORTH SOMERSET | Curzon Cinema // screening + Q&A // 4th
+CLEVEDON | Curzon Cinema // + Q&A // 4th May

-Special Preview at Bristol Aquarium // 25th April
+BRISTOL, Special Preview at Bristol Aquarium // 25th April

 BRISTOL, Special Preview at BBC Natural History Unit // 18th April